ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 Nginx offers the [ssl_session_cache directive](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_session_cache)
 to configure the TLS session cache.
-The type of the cache should be `shared` to share it between multiple workers.
+The type of the cache should be `shared` to share it between multiple workers:

 {% codeblock lang:text %}
 ssl_session_cache shared:SSL:10m;